 Chucks are designed with a crossing grid pattern of sharply cut channels to maximize the gripping power required to hold the embedded tissue block (Figure 1B).
 The width and depth of the channels allow for complete penetration of embedding medium when used cold and can therefore be stored at freezing temperatures to facilitate rapid freezing.
 The crossing grid pattern allows for extrusion of excess embedding medium so that chucks can be pressed flat to the well bar face.
 The chucks are made of stainless steel, maximizing their freezing power and durability and are stored in a bin at a convenient location low in the cryostat.
 Chucks freeze optimally when used cold but can also be used warm with use of the over-chuck freezing block described below.
 Stemmed chucks are most suitable for this process.
 The stem is the focal point to apply the necessary sharp tap resulting in an easy release of the block from the well.
 These chucks fit many of the major brand cryostats and can be used in most cryostats with use of an adaptor.

 Over-Chuck Freezing Blocks

 The over-chuck freezing blocks constructed of rectangular steel function as a heat extractor (Figure 1C).
 They are designed to fit over the stem of the chuck.
-The freezing block also served as a dislodging tool.
-A light tap of the chuck stem cleaves the plane of adhesion holding the formed block to the well.
-These blocks also serve as a convenient flat freezing surface useful in plastering technique discussed below.
+The freezing block also serves as a dislodging tool.
+A light tap of the chuck stem cleaves the plane of adhesion, holding the formed block to the well.
+These blocks also serve as a convenient flat freezing surface useful in the plastering technique discussed below.